Direct data-driven control of LTV systems: Data-driven control of LTV systems - Robustness to noise

 for $k = 0, \ldots, T-1$.
-This condition is similar (apart from that it is required to hold at each time step) to the noise condition presented in \cite[Assumption 2]{DePersis2020} for LTI systems and represents a measure of the loss of information caused by the noise.
-Assuming the SNR-style bound \eqref{eq:noisy SNR bound} on $R(k)$ (in place of \eqref{eq:noisy quadratic bound}) gives the following alternative result.
+This condition is similar (apart from being required to hold at each time step) to the condition presented in \cite[Assumption 2]{DePersis2020} for LTI systems and represents a measure of the loss of information caused by the noise. \end{remark}